gem5bootcamp/latin-america-2024/slides/04-Advanced-using-gem5/01-full-system.md

 ---

-## Changes to the post installation script
+## Step 3: Changes to the post installation script

 For this post installation script we need to get the dependencies and build the GAPBS benchmarks.